abstractFlo/atlas-docs/documentation/shared/utilsservice.md

 #### autoClearInterval\(listener: CallableFunction, milliseconds: number, intervalDuration: number\)

-Create interval they is autocleared after defined duration.
+This method creates an interval that will automatically be cleared after the defined duration.

 ```typescript
 // Create a autoClearInterval which is processed every 1000ms